lachrist/aran/README.md

 `sequence`                          | `(x, y, z)`         | `aran.sequence([x, y, z], 123)`
 `Expression`                        | x;                  | `aran.Expression(x);`

+In the case of a direct apply, the `this` argument provided to the `apply` trap is `undefined` in strict mode or else is `null`.
+If one of the parameter is named `arguments`, the `arguments` trap is not triggered.
+The finally trap is always triggered even if it its clause did not originally exist.
 The below table depicts which traps are susceptible to be inserted for every [AST node type](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API).
 To further investigate how traps are inserted, please try it out in Aran's [demo page](http://rawgit.com/lachrist/aran/master/glitterdust/demo.html).